rpuntaie/blog/information_time_energy.rst

 "Space" means generally the value-components of an interaction (a value), not necessarily physical space.

+Values do only exist in conjunction with the variable, which exists, because it has information and time.
 The space values exist only when actually happening.
 This also applies to physical space.
 Our memory of physical space,